LegendaryLinux/DiscordBotTemplate/README.md

 4. Note your bot's `Token`.
 5. Click the "OAuth2" button on the sidebar and note your `Client ID`.
 6. Access the [Permissions Calculator](https://discordapi.com/permissions.html) and determine what permissions your bot will need, then copy the URL at the bottom of the page.
-You will also need to enter your bot's Client ID here.
+You will need to enter your bot's Client ID here, as well as setting the scope to `applications.commands`.
+By default, this bot will require the following permissions:
+   - Read Messages
+   - Send Messages
+   - View Channel
-7. Navigate to the link in your URL, and grant the bot access to your server.
+8. Navigate to the link in your URL, and grant the bot access to your server.

 ### Run the Bot
 1. Run the following commands in a terminal